Skip to main content

 Casual Minimalist

-I'm excluding for now everything else in my life from Kitchen items to Furniture, but don't really have much in my home and estimate I have perhaps 300 unique household items.
+For now, I’m excluding everything else in my life, from kitchen items to furniture, but I estimate that I have around 300 unique household items.

-After making these inventory lists I could never become an Extreme Minimalist as I need some variety of items.
-While I could slowly whittle away some of these lists, I don't feel the need to as I can already fit everything into two large suitcases.
+After making these inventory lists, it’s clear that I could never fully embrace the Extreme Minimalist lifestyle; I appreciate having a variety of items in my life.
+While I could gradually reduce some of these lists, I don’t feel the need to do so since I can fit everything into two large suitcases.
+Embracing Casual Minimalism suits me well, allowing for a balance between simplicity and variety.

 Comments